 Final Thoughts

-The markets in Istanbul, Turkey, are not only there for buyers; they also are a fabulous feast for the eyes because of their Ottoman architecture.
+The markets in Istanbul, Turkey, are not only for buyers; they are also a feast for the eyes because of their Ottoman architecture.
 Tourists adore Istanbul for being a hub of traders and love to buy all sorts of stuff here.

-So, if you plan to visit Istanbul soon, make sure you visit these bazaars and places to buy magnificent items for yourselves and your friends.
+So, if you plan to visit Istanbul soon, make sure you visit these bazaars and places to buy magnificent items for yourself and your friends.

 Tips For Shopping In Turkey

 Be sure to get your haggle on.
-When you visit the colorful and rather loud bazaars and markets in Istanbul, you need to learn how to haggle to purchase anything.
-This means being a little cheeky but to the right point only!
+When you visit Istanbul’s colorful, rather loud bazaars and markets, you need to learn how to haggle to buy anything.
+This means being a little cheeky, but only to the right point!

-Ask how much something is and then come up with a price you want to pay for it, avoiding robbing them blind.
+Ask how much something costs, then come up with a price you’re willing to pay, avoiding robbing them blind.
 Somewhere in the middle should do it.
 The vendor will then wave their arms around and huff and puff a little (jokingly, of course) before you meet somewhere in the middle of the two prices.
 And there you have it – a bargain!
 Only try bargaining in markets, not stores, as they’re likely to tell you to leave!

 Here is your step-by-step guide to haggling…